Philosophy

 Talent systems should support focus.

 Every major talent system is a decision about what the organization values.
 When those decisions are made carefully, they reinforce each other.
-When they are made separately, they create friction.
+When they're made in silos, they create friction — and people feel it, even when they can't name it.

 Hiring should reflect what actually matters.
 Who you bring in signals what you believe.
-Hiring for the role you need, not the role you have, is a strategic decision that most organizations never make explicitly.
+Deliberately choosing the role you actually need going forward is a strategic decision that most organizations never make explicitly.

 Performance reviews should measure what we say matters.
 If your values include collaboration but your reviews only measure individual output, the reviews are telling people the truth about what you actually value.